keift/cdn/docs/setup-zapret.md

-# Setup Zapret
+# Install Zapret to bypass DPI barriers

-## 1- Keep Hosts content up to date
+## Keep Hosts content up to date

 If you have changed the hostname before, it may not have been updated in `/etc/hosts`.
 Correct this to avoid problems during installation.